puranmgr/github-finder/README.md

 # github-finder
-search GitHub users by their username
+search GitHub users by their username and view the latest repos that has been created or updated